-gillian whiteley is a curator, writer and improviser (voice/accordions/keyboards/violin and objects) working across creative-critical boundaries in various collaborations with other artists, writers and improvisers, such as Racket Tackle.
+gillian whiteley is a curator, writer and improviser (voice/accordions/keyboards/violin and objects) working across creative-critical boundaries in various collaborations with other artists, writers and improvisers.
 Based in Sheffield and on a narrowboat on the Trent and Mersey Canal, she teaches at the School of the Arts, Loughborough University.

 Click here on Stuff for full list of publications and conference papers